The Last Frontier: Getting to Socotra and What You'll Find When You Arrive

 The knowledge that you've been somewhere genuinely rare.

 Socotra isn't for every traveler.
-It's for the ones who can handle uncertainty, discomfort, and the absence of convenience in exchange for something that no luxury resort, no organized tour, no polished destination can offer: a place that hasn't been optimized for your comfort, and is all the better for it.
+It's for the ones who can handle uncertainty, discomfort, and the absence of convenience in exchange for something no luxury resort, no organized tour, no polished destination can offer: a place that hasn't been optimized for your comfort, and is all the better for it.

 Season: October to April.
 Monsoon closes the island May–September.